Medically reviewed by Mr Hyder Ridha, Consultant Plastic, Reconstructive & Aesthetic Surgeon

 Beyond reducing the size of your breasts, Mr Ridha will also reshape the glandular tissue, resulting in a more youthful and lifted appearance.

-Understanding the reasons to choose breast reduction surgery, the risks and benefits can make you feel more confident about your decision.
-This guide helps you explore the key factors.
+Understanding the reasons to choose a breast reduction and the associated risks and benefits, can make you feel more confident about your decision.
+This guide helps you explore these key factors.

-Many women with large breasts experience physical discomfort and pain, bra strap grooving, skin irritation in the folds as well as restricted ability to exercise.
-This is not to mention feeling self conscious and having difficulty fitting in clothes.
-A breast reduction successfully addresses all these issues.
+Many women with large breasts experience physical discomfort and pain, bra-strap grooving, skin irritation in the folds, and restricted ability to exercise.

 Benefits